rudypokorny/ampx/readme.md

 ## Hello
 Here is my solution of the given requirements, see below *Requirements* section.
-I DID not implemented moving average feature, as I don't know how this average works and dont want to implement it wrongly (and frankly I dont have much more time to invest to this homework :-).
-I believe that by looking at the code for all the other features, you will understand how I write the code and will be able easily implement the missing feature.
+I DID not implement moving average feature YET - will ad it later today.

 ## What I have simplified / ignored
 * General coding standard